Tom Leykis: Ratings

-End of terrestrial radio broadcastThe Tom Leykis Show had its last regular terrestrial broadcast on Friday, February 20, 2009, and ended at 5 p.m., the middle of its usual time slot.
+End of terrestrial radio broadcast

+The Tom Leykis Show had its last regular terrestrial broadcast on Friday, February 20, 2009, and ended at 5 p.m., the middle of its usual time slot.
 Leykis took calls until the last five minutes.
 At that point, the host mentioned that people had asked him how he was going to end the show.
 Saying "Let's tell the truth", Leykis commented that he knew since the previous summer that it was possible the flagship station (KLSX, which originated the broadcast of the show) would switch format.
 Saying he "tossed and turned", he thought about it and asked himself: "What could I say that would wrap this all up?
 And then one day I heard this song … and I realized – the lyrics of this song … are about me."
 With that, Leykis rolled into Joe Jackson's "I'm the Man" (the title track of Jackson's 1979 album).
 By the time the song was over, the studio was filled with people—as could be seen by the live online video broadcast on the station website.
 The host thanked his producers, the program director, the crowd in the studio, and everyone in southern California who made it "12 great years", and he finished with "Let's do this thing one more time..."
 The crowd yelled "Blow me up, Tom" one last time to end the show and mark the end of KLSX as "The FM Talk Station" in what coincidentally became a strikingly appropriate catch phrase to be had: The phrase "blow up the station" is a radio term for ending a particular format or station run.
 After a much longer than usual explosion sound effect, the crowd cheered and KLSX changed format from hot talk to CHR/Top 40, which continued until 2021 when it flipped to a simulcast of KNX (AM).